ChrisPenner/ChrisPenner.github.io/site/drafts/withered.md

 This can take a bit of getting used to of course, but it ultimately allows **composable** filtering, and allows you to filter complex data structures while using lenses or traversals to base your judgements on their internals.

-Until now I've been using `%%~` to pass explicit `Alternative f => a -> f b` functions, but we can build some handy combinators around it to make it a bit easier to use!
+Until now I've been using `%%~` to pass explicit `Alternative f => a -> f b` functions, but we can build some handy combinators around it to make it a bit easier to use.

 For instance, what if we want to filter one of the traversed structures based on a predicate?